 Why?

 This bike has a 1" threadless headset, and those are hard to come by.
 I'd have liked to have a Chris King, but 1" threadless Chris King headsets exist only in theory and are never actually in stock anywhere.
-WFS was the only one of the others which I could get in a blingy colour in 1" threadless.
+Of the real brands it's only WFS and FSA that make them, and only WFS make them in a blingy colour.

 Grey Mavic Oxygen M6CD rims...